Descent098/anchor-link-updater/README.md

 # Anchor Link Updater

-This project seeks to solve the problem of internal heading links (anchor links) not being updated.
-It will watch for changes in your headings, and when they happen it will update your wikilinks.
+This project seeks to solve the problem of internal heading links (anchor links) not being handled well in obsidian, it features:

+- Automatic updating of internal/external links when a heading is changed in a document
+- A UI to help automate fixing already broken heading links in a document

-So if you have a document with:
+For example, if you have a document with:

 ```md
 ## Wireguard (TODO)